 The Manager of the Trust is Evelyn Partners Fund Solutions Limited (the "Manager").
-The Manager was incorporated in England and Wales with registered number 1934644 as Smith & Williamson Unit Trust Managers Limited on 30 July 1985 and changed its name to Smith & Williamson Fund Administration Limited on 13 August 2004 and to Evelyn Partners Fund Solutions Limited on 14 June 2022.
+The Manager was incorporated in England and Wales on 30 July 1985 (Registered Company No 1934644).
 The ultimate holding company of the Manager is Evelyn Partners Group Limited, incorporated in England and Wales with registered number 08741768.
 The registered office (and head office) of the Manager is at 45 Gresham Street, London, EC2V 7BG.
 The issued share capital of the Manager is £50,000 consisting of 50,000 ordinary shares of £1 each fully paid.